PIAT: World War II

-It entered service in mid-1943, and was first used in action during the Tunisia Campaign.
+It entered service in early-1943, and was first used in action in March near Majaz al Bab during the Tunisia Campaign.
 The 1944 war establishment for a British platoon, which contained 36 men, had a single PIAT attached to the platoon headquarters, alongside a 2 in mortar detachment.
 Three PIATs were issued to every company at the headquarters level for issuing at the CO discretion – allowing one weapon for each platoon.
 British Army and Royal Marines commandos were also issued with PIATs and used them in action.

 In Australian Army service, the PIAT was also known as "Projector Infantry Tank Attack" (PITA).
 From 1943, one PIAT team was allocated to each infantry platoon in a jungle division – the tropical light infantry formation that was the standard front-line Australian division in the South West Pacific theatre.
 It was used against Japanese tanks, other vehicles and fortifications during the Borneo campaign of 1945.

 A contemporary (1944–45) Canadian Army survey questioned 161 army officers, who had recently left combat, about the effectiveness of 31 different infantry weapons.
-In that survey the PIAT was ranked the number one most "outstandingly effective" weapon, followed by the Bren gun in second place.
+In that survey the PIAT was ranked the most "outstandingly effective" weapon, followed by the Bren gun.

 An analysis by British staff officers of the initial period of the Normandy campaign found that 7% of all German tanks destroyed by British forces were knocked out by PIATs, compared to 6% by rockets fired by aircraft.
 However, they also found that once German tanks had been fitted with armoured skirts that detonated shaped charge ammunition before it could penetrate the tank's armour, the weapon became much less effective.

-As part of the Anglo-Soviet Military Supplies Agreement, by 31 March 1946 the Soviet Union had been supplied with 1,000 PIATs and 100,000 rounds of ammunition.
+As part of the Anglo-Soviet Military Supplies Agreement, by 31 March 1946 the Soviet Union had been supplied with 1000 PIATs and 100,000 rounds of ammunition.
 The PIAT was also used by resistance groups in Occupied Europe.
 During the Warsaw Uprising, it was one of many weapons that Polish Underground resistance fighters used against German forces.
 In occupied France, the French resistance used the PIAT in the absence of mortars or artillery.

 Six Victoria Crosses were awarded to members of the British and other Commonwealth armed forces for actions using the PIAT: